U.S. Supreme Court weighs Oklahoma tribal authority dispute

 The history of this issue also shows that sometimes “states have violated Native American rights,” Gorsuch added.

-McGirt is a member of the Seminole Nation but the crime took place on land historically claimed by the Creek Nation.
+McGirt is a member of the Seminole Nation but the crime occurred on land historically claimed by the Creek Nation.

 Oklahoma argued that the Creek Nation never had a reservation.
-But even if there was a reservation, the state and President Donald Trump’s administration argued it long ago was eliminated by Congress.
+But even if one existed, the state and President Donald Trump’s administration argued it long ago was eliminated by Congress.

 The justices are considering a complex historical record that started with the forced relocation by the U.S. government of Native Americans, including the Creek Nation, to Oklahoma in a traumatic 19th century event known as the “trail of tears.”

-A reservation is land managed by a Native American tribe under the federal Bureau of Indian Affairs and generally exempt from state jurisdiction including taxation.
-More than 1.8 million people live in the land at issue in the case, including roughly 400,000 in Tulsa, the state’s second-largest city.
+A reservation is land managed by a tribe under the federal Bureau of Indian Affairs and generally exempt from state jurisdiction including taxation.
+More than 1.8 million people live in the land at issue, including roughly 400,000 in Tulsa, Oklahoma’s second-largest city.

+Some justices including conservative Justice Samuel Alito appeared concerned about the potentially broad ramifications of a ruling backing tribal authority.

+But liberal Justice Sonia Sotomayor said if problems do arise, Congress could address them.

-If the land is found to be a reservation, tribe members living there would become exempt from state taxes, while certain Native Americans found guilty in state courts may be able to challenge their convictions on jurisdictional grounds.
+If the land is deemed a reservation, tribe members there would become exempt from state taxes, while certain Native Americans found guilty in state courts may be able to challenge their convictions on jurisdictional grounds.
 The tribe also may obtain more power to regulate alcohol sales and expand casino gambling.

-The court last year failed to resolve another case covering the same legal issue.
+The Supreme Court last year failed to resolve another case covering the same legal issue.
 That one involved a Creek Nation member named Patrick Murphy who was convicted of murder.
-Gorsuch did not participate in that case and the high court’s failure to issue a ruling suggested the remaining justices were split 4-4.
+Gorsuch did not participate and the court’s failure to issue a ruling suggested the remaining justices were split 4-4.

-The ruling could affect the other four of what is known as the “Five Tribes” in Oklahoma: the Cherokee, the Chickasaw, the Choctaw and the Seminole.
+The ruling could affect the other four of the “Five Tribes” in Oklahoma: the Cherokee, Chickasaw, Choctaw and Seminole tribes.

-McGirt received a sentence of 1,000 years in prison.
-His sentence could be tossed out and he could get a new trial in federal court if the Supreme Court sides with him.
+McGirt’s sentence of 1,000 years in prison could be tossed out and he could get a new trial in federal court if the justices side with him.

 Reporting by Lawrence Hurley; Editing by Will Dunham